wp-plugins/pdf24-post-to-pdf/trunk/readme.txt

 * Introduced plugin options page to configure the plugin.

 == Upgrade Notice ==

+= 3.0.6 =
+You should update, because some style files had missing closing tags.

 = 3.0.5 =
 If you want to use the Article to PDF feature as a widget in Wordpress then update to the new version.